7 min read · Design

 Slate blues and blue-grays

-What's retreating — warm tans and beiges
+What is retreating — warm tans and beiges

-How to choose for your specific elevation
+Choosing for your specific elevation and architecture

 California exterior color directions for 2026